 Inputs:

-- i.
-Personnel expenses: Represents the cost of labor, covering wages and all associated expenses - ii.
-Fixed assets: Stands for the cost of capital - iii.
-Total deposits: The sum of demand and time deposits from customers and interbank deposits i.
-Net interest income: The difference between interest income and interest expenses
+- I. Personnel expenses: Represents the cost of labor, covering wages and all associated expenses - II.
+Fixed assets: Stands for the cost of capital - III.
+Total deposits: The sum of demand and time deposits from customers and interbank deposits

 Outputs: